In case of a failed payment, check the 3 factors listed below as they may have caused the issue:

 The payment won’t be accepted if there aren’t enough funds in your account.

-On the flipside, if your order failed, but funds were still withdrawn, they’ll be returned to you automatically.
+On the other hand, if your order failed, but funds were still withdrawn, they’ll be returned to you automatically.

 In that case, the transaction amount might be pre-authorized.
 The pre-authorization is a temporary hold of the funds that will drop off in a few days.
 The exact timeframe depends on your card issuer.